bigdoods/jenca-cloud/README.md

 ## development

-To develop Jenca cloud - you need to install Virtualbox and Vagrant.
+To develop Jenca cloud - you need to install Virtualbox ([version ≥5.0.5](https://www.virtualbox.org/ticket/14563)) and Vagrant.

 Then you can use: